ICE-V-Wireless/ICE-V-Wireless/README.md

 use the ICE-V-Wireless.

 ## Host-side Utilities
-Command-line Python scripts are provided to communicate over USB and WiFi with the ESP32C3 which supports the features outlined in the Firmware section above.
+The [python](python) directory contains the command-line Python scripts which are provided to communicate over USB and WiFi with the default ICE-V-Wireless firmware and support the features outlined in the Firmware section above.

 ## Getting One
 ICE-V-Wireless boards are available via the GroupGets store: